 The Agency believes that certified compliance reports are an effective way to assess whether a RRM complies with the requirements.
-The Agency intends to request such certified reports to a sample of RRMs every year.
-Priority will be given to those RRMs that raise the biggest concerns as regards compliance with the requirements.
+The Agency intends to request such certified reports to a sample of RRMs every year using a risk based approach.